About the Artist

 ABOUT THE ARTIST

-Born and raised in Michigan, Robert Anderson was educated at Yale University and the Boston School of the Museum of Fine Arts.
+Born and raised in Michigan, Robert Anderson is a graduate of Yale University and the Boston School of the Museum of Fine Arts.
 His tours of duty in the US Navy included Vietnam combat service with the Mobile Riverine Force in the Mekong Delta.
-His studio is in southwestern Connecticut.
+His studio is on the south coast of Massachusetts.